davidfrisch/UNIFR_API_EPUCK/docs/graphic_user_interface.rst

 In this window, you will be able to monitor how many pending messages the E-pucks have.

-If an epuck lose the communication with the host, then the robot will disapear from the list and all its pending messages will be erased.
+If a robot lose the communication with the host, then it will disapear from the list and all its pending messages will be remove.

 Camera Epuck
 --------------